neighborhoods/wasabi/modules/ldap/README.md

 | ldap.person.last.attribute | The attribute name for accessing a user's last name | `sn` |

 ## Extending Wasabi LDAP
 At [Neighborhoods.com](Neighborhoods.com), we are committed to utilizing the best open source solutions.
 We know the value of a good neighbor and the software community is no different.
-That is why we choose to build and share this extension publically.
+That is why we chose to build and share this extension publically.
 Under a generous Apache2 license, we hope to inspire further contributions to Wasabi and our own extension.

 Wasabi LDAP builds on the base interfaces of Wasabi.
 Below is an overview of key classes:
  ```java